 These amazing Almost Zero Carb Low Carb Wraps have trace carbs per each and 1 net carb for two.
 They are gluten-free, and require no specialty ingredients.
 The Perfect ketogenic wrap!

-I've been on a quest to find the best gluten-free low carb tortilla and wrap recipes.
+I've been on a quest to find the best gluten-free low carb tortilla and low carb wrap recipes.
 It started last year when I developed a recipe for 1 carb tortillas using glucomannon (Konjac) powder and coconut flour.
 They're great to use in enchiladas or to fry as chalupa or tostada shells.

 Then, I posted one of my favorite recipes for low carb tortillas and wraps from Maria Emmerich of Maria Mind Body Health.
-Her recipe, which uses almond flour and psyllium powder, was my go-to for wraps or soft tacos.
-Next, I shared a fantastic recipe for zucchini tortillas.
+Her recipe, which uses almond flour and psyllium powder, was my go-to for low carb wraps or soft tacos.
+Next, I shared a fantastic recipe for low carb zucchini tortillas.
 This recipe has changed lives – for real.
 All of these recipes are great low carb options, but they require specialty ingredients.